isaldiviagonzatti/isaldiviagonzattiweb/content/about/main/index.md

 show_intro: true
 intro: |

+    As a recent graduate with a Master of Science in Climate Studies from Wageningen University and a background in Economics from Complutense University, I am committed to advancing our understanding of the challenges posed by climate change and environmental degradation.

+    Throughout my academic journey, I've actively contributed to scientific research in diverse areas such as climate adaptation, ocean sustainability, carbon dioxide removal, and circular economy.
+My experience extends to both quantitative and qualitative analyses, including statistical analysis, optimization modeling, geospatial data analysis, and stakeholder knowledge elicitation.
+Furthermore, I am a strong advocate for open science practices and am committed to transparency and collaboration in my work.

- Master's student at Wageningen University and intern at the IfW.
-Looking to help find scientific, innovative solutions to cope with the consequences of human activity on the environment and the effects of climate change on our communities.
+    My passion lies in finding scientific, innovative solutions to address the consequences of human activity on the environment and the effects of climate change on our communities.
+With over six years of work experience in diverse environments, I have built relevant technical soft skills.
+I enjoy both independent and collaborative work settings, valuing the opportunity to learn from clients and colleagues alike.

- Topics of interest cover natural resources, waste, and climate economics.
-I enjoy working with econometrics, climate-economic modelling, and environmental economics theory.

- I have more than six years of work experience in different working environments, which helped me build professional and soft skills.
-Although I am very independent in my day-to-day work, I enjoy talking to clients and colleagues to learn from them and find solutions together.
+    I invite you to connect with me to explore potential collaborations and engage in meaningful discussions about how we can collectively address the pressing issues of climate change and environmental sustainability.

 show_outro: true
 outro: |
 ---

-** index doesn't contain a body, just front matter above.
+**index doesn't contain a body, just front matter above.
-See about/list.html in the layouts folder **
+See about/list.html in the layouts folder**